prasadganta/azurewithcosmos/README.md

    3. mvn docker:build docker:push
         This command will create the docker image and will push to your  azure container registery
    4. az account set --subscription <your subcription name>
-   5. az aks get-credentials --resource-group <your resource group> --name kubernate-service-clust
+   5. az aks get-credentials --resource-group <your resource group> --name <your kubernates service name>
-   6. kubectl create deployment azurewithcosmos --image=m<your azure container registery name>.azurecr.io/azurewithcosmos:latest
+   6. kubectl create deployment azurewithcosmos --image=<your azure container registery name>.azurecr.io/azurewithcosmos:latest
    7. kubectl get pod    This command will show your running pod in running status
    8. kubectl expose deployment azurewithcosmos --type=LoadBalancer --port=8080  —> this command to expose the service to 8080 port
    9. Kubectl get services —> Now you should able to see your app as service one with load balancing  IPs like cluster and external try to use external IP to test the  service